SOUMEE2000/soumee2000.github.io/_posts/2021-06-16-Neural-Nets-From-Scratch.md

 ## Multi-layer perceptron

 This below here is the code for an MLP, which I just encapsulated within a class for better modularity.
+The code is exctly similar.
+So, try and find out the similarities first.
+We have the same backprop algo and the same feedforward algorithm.
+Only difference is we need to take  care of more number of weights and biases.
+Thus the extra loops.
+Same things are calculated and appended to extra lists to keep track of them.

+Only thing I had to take care of was defining the dimensions of the weight matrices in the second function.

 ```
 class neural_network():